Video Game Addiction

 Symptoms of Video Game Addiction

-There are several symptoms and warning signs to be aware of if you suspect either you or a loved one is suffering from a gaming addiction.
-These warning signs and symptoms are not official diagnosable symptoms.
-They are the results of clinical findings on research for gaming addiction.
+There are several symptoms and warning signs associated with addiction to video games.
+It is important to be aware of the list if you suspect either you or a loved one is suffering from a gaming addiction.
+These warning signs and symptoms are not official diagnosable symptoms, but are similar to signs of other addictions that are recognized by the APA.

 Warning signs and symptoms of gaming addiction include: